frederic-perez/AmE-dictionary/data/dictionary.md

 __electrical flex__ _n_
 __electrolysis__ _n_
 __electronics__ _n pl_ (plurale tantum)
-__elegy__ _n_ :three: A mournful poem; a lament for the dead. _Syn_ lament, requiem, dirge _Standing beside his departed friend's casket, Mike delivered a moving elegy that brought everyone in the room to tears._
+__elegy__ _n_ :three: A mournful poem; a lament for the dead. _Syn_ lament, requiem, dirge _Standing beside his departed friend’s casket, Mike delivered a moving elegy that brought everyone in the room to tears._
 __elephant in the room__ _idiom_ :two: An obvious problem that people do not want to talk about.
 __elephantine__ _adj_ :mega: Of great mass; huge and bulky. _Syn_ gargantuan, giant, jumbo
 __elevator boy__